Bfgeshka/awesome-c/README.md

 * [BurntSushi/clibs](https://github.com/BurntSushi/clibs) - A smattering of miscellaneous C libraries.
 Includes sane argument parsing, a thread-safe multi-producer/multi-consumer queue, and implementation of common data structures (hashmaps, vectors and linked lists).
 * [RandyGaul/cute_headers](https://github.com/RandyGaul/cute_headers) - Collection of cross-platform one-file C/C++ libraries with no dependencies, primarily used for games
 * [attractivechaos/klib](https://github.com/attractivechaos/klib) - A standalone and lightweight C library
+* [breckinloggins/libuseful](https://github.com/breckinloggins/libuseful) - A collection of useful data structures, algorithms, and utilities for C programming

 ## Special Purpose ##
 * [Tulip Indicators][394] - Library of functions for technical analysis of